-Emmaus Brighton and Hove now provides accommodation and meaningful work opportunities for up to 58 people who have lived experience of homelessness and social isolation.
-We are different from other homeless organisations in that we provide a home for as long as someone needs it, along with meaningful work in our Community businesses.
+Sussex Emmaus now provides accommodation and meaningful work opportunities for up to 57 people with lived experience of homelessness and social isolation.
+We are different from other homeless organisations, in that we provide a home for as long as someone needs it, along with meaningful work in our Community businesses.

 This stable environment is often just the support Companions need to rebuild their lives.
 Through structure and learning new skills to help regain confidence, and by addressing any issues that may have led to them becoming homeless, they can find a long-term way to overcome homelessness.
-For many, the opportunity of a home and meaningful work are life savers.
-A warm and dry place where they can feel safe and secure and will no longer have to worry about where they are going to sleep each night.
+For many, the opportunity of a home and meaningful work are life savers, a warm and dry place where they can feel safe and secure and will no longer have to worry about where they are going to sleep each night.
 Living within a community of peers provides friendship and support, helping to reduce loneliness and social isolation.